pluralsight/PS-AutoLab-Env/docs/about_PSAutoLab.md

 Unattend-Lab
 ```

-Assuming you don't need to install a newer version of the *nuget* provider, you can leave the setup alone.
+Assuming you don't need to install a newer version of the *Nuget* provider, you can leave the setup alone.
 It will run all of the manual steps for you.

 ### STOPPING A LAB